 This is the first post in a Personal Development Series called “10 Things You Can Start Today”.
-This article focuses on work-life balance.
+This article focuses on the balancing act we all face between work and life.

 Personal development is about taking time to make changes in ourselves or our lives.
 It’s an investment of time, energy, thought, emotions and intentions to improve.

 Work-life balance was first talked about in the mid-80’s, when the trend of working more than 40 hours per week was on the rise.
 It became the norm for many people.
 Fast forward 30 years, and many professionals talk about a 50-hour work week as “taking it easy”.
 Clearly, the memo about finding work life balance didn’t get to everyone, but Millenials are beating the “more fun, less work” drums pretty loudly.
 It’s a concept with staying power.

 Finding work-life balance is about identifying the happy middle ground that allows us to feel successful in our work and engaged in our personal life.
 Like any balancing act, there’s always a little sway to one side and back to the other – some give and take.
 Keeping things entirely equal is impossible, but keeping things in harmony is the goal.

 Write down your priorities.